 We are going to use MySQL as our database.
 First, we are going to install the MySQL server, create tables, and populate them with some data.

 There are three approaches to using Entity Framework: Database First, Code First and Model First.
 In this tutorial, we are going to use the Database First approach, because we want to create our database prior to typing .NET code.
 This approach is good when you know the structure of your database beforehand, and we get to use the visual editor which makes the creation of relationships between tables much easier.

-In the end, we are going to publish our app on Windows and Linux OS, and finish strong by completing the whole development cycle.
+In the end, we are going to publish our app on both Windows and Linux OS, and finish strong by completing the entire development cycle.